UserNameBlank/McpiMod/README.md

 You can configure the mod with custom gamerules:

 - `mcpiMaxCommandsPerTick` defines the maximum number of commands executed per game tick.
+- `mcpiOnlyCountSwordHits` defines if only blocks hit with a sword should count as block hits (event).

 ## Commands